Skip to Content

 For a classic ganache, here’s what you need to do:

-1. Place the chopped dark chocolate in a mixing bowl and set aside.
+- Chop the chocolate – Place the chopped dark chocolate into a medium mixing bowl and set aside.

-3. Pour the hot cream over the chocolate and let the mixture sit for 5 minutes.
+- Combine – Pour the hot cream over the chopped chocolate and let it sit for 5 minutes to allow the chocolate to melt.

 Tips for Making Chocolate Ganache